gengxingri/Applied-data-science-in-python/Introduction-to-Data-Science-in-Python/week2/README.md

-The file NISPUF17.csv that will be used in this week, is attached in the release.
+The file NISPUF17.csv that will be used in this week, is attached in Releases.